NHERI-SimCenter/SimCenterDocumentation/docs/index.rst

    The |full tool name| is an open-source implementation of the |short tool name| framework in a Python package.
 It provides tools for assessment of damage and losses due to natural disasters.
 Its basis is the stochastic damage and loss model described in FEMA P58.
 While FEMA P58 aims to assess the seismic performance of a building, with the |app| we provide a more versatile, hazard agnostic tool that can estimate losses for several types of assets in the built environment.

+.. only:: Bootcamp

+   The |full tool name| is a short course on programming python, C, and C++ for personal computers (PC) through high-performance computers (HPC).
+It is designed for engineering students who want to integrate SimCenter Workflow Tools with their research, use and extend their capabilities, and hopefully share their contributions with the broader research community.

 This document covers the features and capabilities of Version |tool version|  of the tool.
 Users are encouraged to comment on what additional features and capabilities they would like to see in future versions of the application through the |messageBoard|.